 The SELA Collaborative

 The SELA Collaborative’s mission is grounded in recognizing that no organization can address large-scale social and community challenges independently.
 To create systemic change, a cross-sector model is necessary to foster collaboration, coordination, and collective impact that improves the quality of life in SELA.
 By building on the assets already existing within the community, the SELA Collaborative serves as a regional convener and connector whose work prioritizes explicitly: 1) Elevating SELA’s regional identity, 2) Strengthening the SELA Nonprofit Sector, 3) Increasing civic engagement, and 4) Grounding all strategies, action, and work in authentic, community informed data and research to drive learning and ground decision making.
-Read more about the work of the collaborative and envisioned recovery efforts in the 2021 SELA Agenda.
+Read more about the work of the SELA Collaborative and envisioned recovery efforts in the 2021 SELA Agenda.

 Authors & Contributors